Difference Between Criminology vs Criminal justice vs Forensic science

 These graduates may be able to work as attorneys or hold executive positions in the criminal justice system thanks to their legal education.

-Graduates in criminal justice may also be able to work in research positions that look at crime, law enforcement, policing tactics, and corrections by studying philosophy, sociology, or psychology.
+Graduates in criminal justice may also be able to work in research positions that look at crime, law enforcement, policing tactics, and corrections.
+This is done by studying philosophy, sociology, or psychology.

 Posted